-A live marketing coaching session where Flori discusses what sits behind a successful top of the funnel strategy with an Academy student and her unique Ferrari hire company.
+Flori coaches student Melanie De Gioia through what sits behind a successful top of the funnel strategy for her unique Ferrari hire company.

 In this sales funnel example, Flori brings you up to speed on what’s been discussed to date when it comes to her marketing strategy PLUS what her next steps should be in order to draw in leads and convert them into customers.

 Plug in to snap up some real-life case study takeaways when it comes to driving leads and converting them into paying customers.

 Like this episode?
 Head to the ratings and reviews section in Apple Podcasts and share the love.

 - A real-life case study on how to drive leads and convert them into paying customers

 - How a Ferrari hire company, Fuga Veloce, engages with their avatar and audience to successfully draw them in

 Flori Pyke: [00:00:00] Welcome to episode 10 of the Raising Her Game Podcast and I'm so excited to be taking the drivers seat today, no pun intended, as we have a bit of a related business to driving in the hot seat today.
 But I am taking over today and I'm really pumped to deliver a marketing hot seat session with one of our own student sisters actually, Melanie De Gioia from Fuga Veloce.
 How's it going Mel.

 Melanie De Gioia: [00:01:10] Very well thanks.
 I'm so pumped to be here.